 Title IV funds are awarded to a student under the assumption that the student will attend school for the entire period for which the assistance is awarded.
 When a student ceases attendance, the student may no longer be eligible for the full amount of Title IV funds that the student was originally scheduled to receive.
 Please select here for complete information.

 The following is a sample Cost of Attendance (COA) constructed for a 9 month academic year with full time attendance (24 credit hours for the year) for a student living off campus.
-Although this is a sample COA, and as such will not be the final COA used to award student aid, students can use these figures as a guide for planning the academic year.

 Tuition (24 credit hours): $4,800